syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ## Customizing the colors

-Assistive elements colors can be customized by setting the following properties `FocusedColor`, `Unfocusedcolor`, `ErrorColor` and `ContainerColor`.
+Assistive elements colors can be customized by setting the following properties `FocusedColor`, `UnfocusedColor`, `ErrorColor` and `ContainerBackgroundColor`.

 {% tabs %}